tc39/notes/es8/2017-11/nov-29.md

 YK: My opinion is that I always preferred option 4, but I think I lost that argument.
 If we can reconcile whatever technical reasons not doing this, then I'd be for option 4.
 There may be good reasons but in the absense of them I'd be for this.

-KMR: At least 1 point is that JSC has implemented option 4 - and we haven't gotten any bug reports.
+KM: At least 1 point is that JSC has implemented option 4 - and we haven't gotten any bug reports.
 So I dont know what the technical point is but we have it implemented.

 MM: Clarifying question - does JSC do this only in sloppy mode?

-AKN: Its not visible in sloppy mode.
+AK: Its not visible in sloppy mode.

 DT: How are you going to propose this?

-AKN: I was planning to do a spec pr, but analysis is the next step.
+AK: I was planning to do a spec pr, but analysis is the next step.

 MM: Do we have a rationale for if something should be a proposal vs pr?